tipharez-allmighty/cocktails_advisor/README.md

 This is a FastAPI-based application that provides a chat interface for cocktail recommendations.
 It uses ChromaDB for managing embeddings and chat history.

+## API Endpoints
+POST /api/chat: Send a message to the chatbot and receive a response.
+GET /: Serve the chat interface.

 ## Prerequisites

 - ChromaDB